 In the last two decades tick-borne diseases have been increasing at the local, national, and global levels.
 Researchers studying ticks and tick-borne disease need a thorough knowledge of the pathogens, vectors, and epidemiology of disease spread.
-Three surveillance approaches are commonly used to provide insight into tick-borne disease risk: human disease case surveillance, active surveillance, passive surveillance.
-We present compiled data on Pennsylvania ticks (principally consisting of public submissions, but also including the results of active tick surveillance) from 1900-2017.
-Passive surveillance is a powerful tool for estimating tick distribution, community dynamics, and potential risk of tick bites across a wider geographic area.
-Long-term passive surveillance up-to-date data on the spatial variability and temporal dynamics of ectoparasite communities and associated data (e.g. vegetation and host associations) shed light into the ecology of rarer tick species.
-We present a retrospective analysis of tick community dynamics in Pennsylvania over the last 117 years.
+Three surveillance approaches are commonly used to provide insight into tick-borne disease risk: human disease case surveillance, active tick surveillance, and passive tick surveillance.
+Passive surveillance alone is a powerful tool for estimating tick distribution, community dynamics, and potential risk of tick bites across a wider geographic area.
+Long-term passive surveillance can provide up-to-date data on the spatial variability and temporal dynamics of ectoparasite communitiesand shed light into the ecology of rarer tick species.
+We present a retrospective analysis on compiled data of Pennsylvania ticks (principally consisting of public submissions, but also including the results of active tick surveillance) over the last 117 years.

 \parttitle{Methods} %if any, e.g. First part title

-We compiled data from collected during tick surveillance research, citizen-based submissions to the Penn State University Department of Entomology (PSUEnt).
+We compiled data from ticks collected during tick surveillance research, and from citizen-based submissions to the Penn State University Department of Entomology (PSUEnt).
 Specimens were housed as part of the PSUEnt arthropod collections that eventually became The Frost Entomological Museum.
-We analyzed all data from 1900-2017 host associations and changes in spatial and temporal distribution
+We analyzed all data from 1900-2017 for host associations and changes in spatial and temporal distribution.

 \parttitle{Results} %if any Second part title

 In total there were 4,491 submission packets consisting of 7,132 tick specimens.
 Twenty-four different species were identified, with the large proportion of submissions represented by five tick species (most notably Dermacentor variabilis and Ixodes scapularis).
+We observed a shift in tick community composition in which the dominant species of tick (I. cookei) was replaced by D. variabilis in the early 1990s, which was then overtaken by I. scapularis.
+We analyzed quantitative host association data and determined that there are overlaps in host range amongst different, suggesting potential hubs of pathogen transfer between different tick vectors and between different reservoir hosts.

 \parttitle{Conclusions} %

 Text for this section.

+We highlight the importance of long-term passive tick surveillance in investigating the ecology of both common and rarer tick species.
+Information on the geographic distribution, host-association, and seasonality of the tick community can help researchers and health-officials in identify high-risk areas.
+Passive-surveillance is an inexpensive and effective method to monitor future trends which is pertinent with growing concerns of climate change and increased human development.

 \end{abstract}